storyteller/Storyteller/documentation/documentation/engine/cells/conversion.md

 <[sample:IConversionProvider]>

-Internally, Storyteller treats all the conversion providers as a [chain of responsibility](http://en.wikipedia.org/wiki/Chain-of-responsibility_pattern) such that the first provider that "knows" how to handle a type provides the actual conversion strategy as a simple `Func&lt;string, object&gt;` func.
+Internally, Storyteller treats all the conversion providers as a [chain of responsibility](http://en.wikipedia.org/wiki/Chain-of-responsibility_pattern) such that the first provider that "knows" how to handle a type provides the actual conversion strategy as a simple `Func<string, object>` func.
 User supplied providers are evaluated before the built in providers.

 A sample provider is the `EnumerationConversion` taken from the Storyteller code itself that handles any .Net Enumeration type: